crs8973/BathymetricDriftGroupRepository/README.md

 Power booster to 5V for then back down to 3.3V

-11-11-24: Flash new electronics and make sure they work/record data, replace outer PVC frame with new pipes, reseal with silicone/marine epoxy, make sure the drifter floats, start working on data processing code to reduce noise
+11-11-24: Flash new electronics and make sure they work/record data, replace outer PVC frame with new pipes, reseal with silicone/marine epoxy, make sure the drifter floats, start working on data processing code to reduce noise, ask other groups about GPS triangulation/accuracy/precision